sumshy/ctrl_alt-elite/README.md

-Bookstore Database:
+# Bookstore Database:

-This project represents the design and structure of a Bookstore Management Database System, built to handle various operations such as book inventory, customer management, order processing, shipping, and address tracking.
+T- his project represents the design and structure of a Bookstore Management Database System, built to handle various operations such as book inventory, customer management, order processing, shipping, and address tracking.

- Entity-Relationship Diagram (ERD):
+ ## Entity-Relationship Diagram (ERD):
-The ERD showcases how different entities in the bookstore interact with one another.
+- The ERD showcases how different entities in the bookstore interact with one another.
 Key components include:

+ ## Books:
-Books: Stores information about book titles, language, price, stock, and associated publishers and authors.
+- Stores information about book titles, language, price, stock, and associated publishers and authors.

-Authors & Publishers: Connected through a junction table (book_author) to handle many-to-many relationships between books and authors.
+## Authors & Publishers:
+ -Connected through a junction table (book_author) to handle many-to-many relationships between books and authors.

+## Customers:
-Customers: Stores customer details and is linked to multiple addresses through customer_address.
+- Stores customer details and is linked to multiple addresses through customer_address.

+## Orders:
-Orders: Each customer can place orders, consisting of one or more books (order_line).
+- Each customer can place orders, consisting of one or more books (order_line).
 Orders are tied to shipping methods and order statuses.

-Shipping & Order Status: Tracks how orders are delivered and their current processing state.
+## Shipping & Order Status:
+- Tracks how orders are delivered and their current processing state.

+## Addresses:
-Addresses: Each customer can have multiple addresses, with details about their status and location (linked to countries).
+ - Each customer can have multiple addresses, with details about their status and location (linked to countries).

+## Order History:
-Order History: Logs the progression of orders over time.
+ -Logs the progression of orders over time.

- Roles & Permissions:
+ ## Roles & Permissions:
-This project is designed for collaborative development, where MySQL roles can be created and assigned to multiple collaborators.
-Roles restrict access based on the required actions such as read, write, or update.
+- This project is designed for collaborative development, where MySQL roles can be created and assigned to multiple collaborators.
+- Roles restrict access based on the required actions such as read, write, or update.